cs1302uga/cs1302-hw02/README.md

    Fix that specific compile-time error and recompile the code.
 If you notice any logical errors in the code, don't worry about fixing them at this time.

 1. Execute the `find src` command from directly within your `cs1302-hw02` directory.
-You should see the following output:
+You can also use `tree src`.
+The output from `tree src` will contain the same information but will be formatted slightly differently.
+If you use `find`, you should see the following output:

    ```
    src